mumblebaj/MMM-EskomSePush/README.md

 },
 ````
 ## Updates

+### V1.2.4
+- Updated module to show No upcoming loadshedding when there are no events for the scheduled stage.

 ### V1.2.2
 - Updates to remove invalid extra 30 minutes from display
 - With recent updates by City Power the current area code has been updated.
 Ensure latest area code is used if you live in the Johannesburg area.